3.1 IDEA, Section 504, and IEP Basics

 Key Takeaways

-- IDEA uses an IEP when a student is eligible for special education and needs specially designed instruction.
+- IDEA uses an IEP when a student is eligible for special education under one of 13 categories and needs specially designed instruction.

-- Section 504 provides access accommodations for a disability that substantially limits a major life activity.
+- Section 504 provides access accommodations for a disability that substantially limits a major life activity, with no specially designed instruction required.

-- General education teachers must review, implement, document, and ask for clarification about relevant IEP or 504 supports.
+- General education teachers must read, implement, document, and seek clarification about every relevant IEP or 504 support.

-- On EAS scenarios, avoid unilateral changes and prefer team-based access to grade-level goals.
+- On the EAS 201, avoid unilateral changes; prefer team-based decisions that preserve access to grade-level goals.

-Students with disabilities questions rarely ask for a legal lecture.
-They ask whether the teacher recognizes a plan as a real obligation, preserves access to grade-level learning, and works through the correct team process.
-The strongest answer usually combines instruction, documentation, confidentiality, and collaboration.
+The Educating All Students (EAS) 201 test has 40 selected-response items and 3 constructed-response (focused) assignments in 2 hours 15 minutes of testing time, scored on a 400-600 scale with a passing score of 520 (safety-net 500).
+Disability questions rarely ask for a legal lecture.
+They ask whether the teacher recognizes a written plan as a binding obligation, preserves access to grade-level learning, and routes decisions through the correct team.
+The strongest answer usually combines instruction, documentation, confidentiality, and collaboration in one choice.

-Both laws protect the right to free appropriate public education (FAPE), but the practical teacher question is simple: what support is the student entitled to, who must provide it, and what evidence shows it is being implemented?
-A teacher cannot decide that a written support is optional because the class is busy, the student is passing, or classmates think the support is unfair.
+Both laws protect the right to a free appropriate public education (FAPE), but the practical teacher question is simple: what is the student entitled to, who provides it, and what evidence shows it is happening?
+A teacher cannot decide a written support is optional because the class is busy, the student is passing, or classmates think it is unfair.

 | Situation | Likely plan | Teacher action |